csarq/aaa-php-country-facts/README.md

 ## ✨ About the Quiz ✨

-This fun quiz challenges you on your knowledge of:

-* **Countries:** Capitals, languages and more!
+This fun quiz challenges you on your knowledge of countries, capitals, languages and more!

 The quiz questions are generated using the [REST Countries API](https://restcountries.com/).